-As a cornerstone of the West Auckland community Corban Revell will continue to offer a broad range of legal services to businesses, organisations and private clients throughout New Zealand under Alert Level 3.
+As a cornerstone of the West Auckland community Corban Revell offers a broad range of legal services to businesses, organisations and private clients throughout New Zealand.

 Technical excellence in the law and offering exceptional client service are core to all work we undertake.
 Our people are committed to advancing their legal expertise and knowledge to ensure clients enjoy the advantage of legal professionals who are leaders in their field.